peruzzi9/Docker/README.md

 # === 1/11/2022 ===
 #  Creating Docker Dev Environments Image
-- First of all try the example of Creating Docker Dev Environments Image from docker sample **docker github repository sample project**, using Docker desktop (  I tried and opened project in VS Code )
+- **First of all** try the example of Creating Docker Dev Environments Image from docker sample **docker github repository sample project**, using Docker desktop (  I tried and opened project in VS Code ), this project is using Go language , I did not need to install any software to run it inside VS Code terminal , I just run command ```go run main.go```
+**I guess docker will provide all softwares needed to develope the code (nodejs , npm ,GO ....)**

 - adding and configuring docker-compose.yaml file inside new folder( .docker ).
 - npm i docker-compose
 - check docker-compose.yml config by executing command : ``` docker-compose ps ```